DivanteLtd/pwa-book/docs/05-Improving-mobile-CR-with-PWAs.md

-## How can a PWA impact conversion rate?
+## How can a PWA impact conversion rate

 ### by avoiding app stores